A Celebration of Cornell Undergraduate Mathematics Majors

 Lance Fortnow '85

 Lance is a Mathematician/Computer Scientist and Author.
-He has a Ph.D. in Applied Mathematics from MIT and is the author of "The Golden Ticket: P, NP and the Search for the Impossible".
+He has a Ph.D. in Applied from MIT and is the author of "The Golden Ticket: P, NP and the Search for the Impossible".
 His advice: Take advantage of the many great courses at Cornell both in math and the great diversity of other topics at the University.
 Math is at the heart of much of today technological revolutions such as web search and machine learning.
 Have a strong math background and you will have a great advantage in whatever career you pursue.

 Jeffrey Lehman '77

 Jeffrey served as the eleventh President of Cornell.
 I was drawn to Cornell initially because I grew up hearing about Cornell from my father, who graduated in 1949.
 Long before I ever visited the campus, Cornell symbolized what a college education was supposed to be.
 Math was my favorite subject as a child, full of unexpected delights (I still remember the sense of wonder I had when, in elementary school, I "discovered" that the sum of consecutive integers was always equal to the difference between their squares).
 I knew I wanted to be a math major long before I reached West Hill!
 My career since graduation has been a delightful journey.
 I have had the chance to wander from math to law and public policy, out into the "real world" and then back to the academy as a professor, and then on to a series of positions in university administration that of course included Cornell's presidency.
 The curiosity that Cornell nurtured in me has allowed me to live in the U.S. and France and now China, working with an astonishing assortment of interesting people.
 My advice to Cornell math majors is to drink deeply from all that the department has to offer, while making sure that you also sample widely from the rest of the university.
 (For me, I had to push the department to let me spend my junior year studying in France, but that year proved to be a life-changing experience for me.).